 The project ‘Spaces for Creativity: Designing for Embodied Experience’ provides a PhD scholarship for three years and additional project funds.
 Connecting research in architectural phenomenology, environmental psychology, human-computer interaction, and in architectural design, the research aims at developing strategies for the integration of empirical approaches to embodied cognition into architectural design processes.
 The research seeks to advance the discourse on embodied cognition in architectural environments from within design research, involving quantitative and qualitative methods to test and evaluate the suitability of recent technology, i.e., biosensors, eye tracking devices, and body-worn cameras, to measure human responses within architectural contexts, comparing built environments with virtual environments and physical models as typically employed in architectural design processes.
 The research is supported by an RDF grant and an associated PGRS grant providing funds for a PhD scholarship.
 The research team is composed of Dr. Claudia Westermann (PI and primary PhD supervisor), Dr. Hai-Ning Liang and Fatemeh Taherysayah (PhD researcher).
 Additional University of Liverpool PhD supervision is provided by Dr. Christina Malathouni.

 A second PhD scholarship grant provides funds for a researcher working on the project ‘Actualizing Chinese Conceptions of Space: Theories and Strategies for the Design of Resonant Architecture.’
-Based on a review of traditional practices in making art in relation to Chinese conceptions of space, the PhD research will develop theories and strategies for the design of an architecture that is contemporary while resonating Chinese traditions in conceiving space.
+Based on a review of traditional practices in making art in relation to Chinese conceptions of space, the PhD research has conceptualised the design of an architecture that is contemporary while resonating Chinese traditions in conceiving space.
 The research team is composed of Dr. Claudia Westermann (PI and primary PhD supervisor), Dr. Yiping Dong (secondary PhD supervisor), Siqi Deng (PhD researcher), and Dr. Christina Malathouni providing the University of Liverpool supervision.

 Academic Service